Alibaba to secure loan, eyes HK unit buyout

-HONG KONG Chinese e-commerce firm Alibaba Group is set to sign on Monday a $3 billion (1 billion pound) loan it plans to use to take private its Hong Kong-listed unit, Alibaba.com, Thomson Reuters publication Basis Point reported.
+HONG KONG Chinese e-commerce firm Alibaba Group is set to sign on Monday a $3 billion loan it plans to use to take private its Hong Kong-listed unit, Alibaba.com, Thomson Reuters publication Basis Point reported.

 Alibaba Group, which is 40 percent-owned by Yahoo Inc, is looking to take Alibaba.com private in a bid to strengthen founder Jack Ma's control of his e-commerce empire.